 As one NYTimes article so succinctly put it, AI “can probably do less right now than you think.
 But it will eventually do more than you probably think, in more places than you probably think, and will probably evolve faster than powerful technologies have in the past.”

-Although AI most likely isn’t yet as powerful as all the hype around it would imply, it is already causing substantial changes to the way we work and make our money.
+Although AI isn’t as powerful as all the hype around it would imply (yet), it is already causing substantial changes to the way we work and make our money.

 The scale of job displacement from automation is going to increase rapidly as the technologies in AI and its surrounding fields get better and better.
 Some estimate that from 75 million to 375 million people might need to switch jobs and learn new skills as a result of these technological transitions.
 To put that into context, approximately 375 million people speak English as their first language.
 That’s a lot of people.

 Ultimately, artificial intelligence matters because one way or another it is going to affect you.
-AI means change and this change will bring with it uncertainty for many.
+AI means change and this change may just be the biggest one’s humanity’s ever seen, in terms of scope, disruption, scale, and speed.
+Almost certainly bringing with it uncertainty for many and opportunity for some.

 One of the terms that you’ve probably heard the most about in relation to AI is machine learning.

-The ‘deep’ in deep learning refers to two things: the complexity of the mathematical model used to run these algorithms and the high levels of computing power now available that has allowed researchers to actually use such complex math.
+The ‘deep’ in deep learning refers to two things: the complexity of the mathematical model used to run these algorithms and the high levels of computing power now available that have allowed researchers to utilize such complex math.
 These two things combined are delivering results that appear to be significantly different from previous attempts.

-The field of robotics is probably the best known of these and involves the building and programming of machines so they can do cool stuff in the physical world, utilizing a combination of artificial intelligence and machine learning, alongside sensors and actuators.
+The field of robotics is probably the best known of these.
+It involves the building and programming of machines so they can do things in the physical world, utilizing a combination of artificial intelligence and machine learning, alongside sensors and actuators.

 Robots are basically containers for AI and should probably be thought of as the physical manifestation of artificial intelligence (narrow or otherwise) that allow movement around and/or interaction with the physical world.

-Sometimes robots look like humans and sometimes they don’t, but getting a robot to do things that humans can (in a natural way) is one of the holy grail tasks of this branch of study and includes many sub-areas and related disciplines like computer vision, natural language processing, and cognitive modeling.
+Sometimes robots look like humans and sometimes they don’t, but getting a robot to do things that humans can in a natural way is one of the holy grail tasks of this branch of study and draws from sub-areas and related disciplines such computer vision, natural language processing, and cognitive modeling.